mushorg/tanner/docs/source/config.rst

   * **SQLI**

-    :db_name: THe name of database used in SQLI emulator
     :type: Supports two types MySQL/SQLITE
     :db_name: The name of database used in SQLI emulator
     :host: This will be used for MySQL to get the host address